andreasonny83/carcassonne-scoreboard-server/README.md

 If you kill the `npm start` process before it runs the node server application, you will need to manually kill the mongod process with `npm stop`.

+## Releasing new versions

+1. Add your changes: `git add .`
+1. Commit your changes: `npm run commit`
+1. Push and tag using npm version: `npm version -- minor`

+Replace `minor` with `major, minor or patch` according to the npm documentation.

 ## Contributing

 This package is using the AngularJS commit messages as default way to contribute